 |Netac Pro 64GB U3||77.70 MB/s||49.70 MB/s||Yes|

 It seems firmware 1.55 fixed some issues with some of these cards.
 For example, the PNY Pro Elite 64GB U3 memory card works now.
 It didn’t work with the previous firmware.

 Memory Cards & Brands To Consider Avoiding

-The only card that gave me trouble was the PNY Pro 64GB U3.
-I’m sure if I bought this card again it would work, these things just happens, especially with brands like PNY.
+The only card that continues to cause problems is the PNY Pro 64GB U3.
+I’m sure if I bought this card again it would work, these things just happen, especially with brands like PNY.
 They actually caused a lot of problems for Sony shooters back when I use to recommend them in Sony cameras.
 So I no longer recommend PNY.

 There is also Patriot and Netac Pro.
 I don’t know much about these brands so I wouldn’t trust them either.

 If there is a great sale, you can always buy them to see if they work.
 Just make sure to test them out before going on your great adventure.

 The only brands that have never given me problems in my years of doing memory card speed tests are, Sandisk, Lexar, Kingston, and Samsung.
 Transcend cards have given me some problems in Sony cameras but usually, they are also very good and they make some really nice cards.

 I have a 16GB Kingston card that I’ve tested and worked fine, but I didn’t have time to order a 64GB card before leaving town for a month.
 I’ll update when I get back.